 Unintended consequences: the performance gap

 The complication arises because building regulations cover only regulated energy such as heating and lighting.
 There are many other impacts that aren’t regulated, from the number of iPhones being used to the number of people in the home.
 Actual energy use in homes can vary by 200%, but even when we take those factors into account, research shows there’s another difference that can’t be explained.
 And that’s what’s behind the performance gap.

-It’s possible that the gap happens when a poorer-quality product is substituted for the architect’s recommendation.
+It’s possible that the gap happens when a poorer-quality product is substituted for the designer's recommendation.
 There might also be some areas of SAP that should be improved.
 But either way, it’s something we must work on so the homes we’re designing will actually perform in practice.

 The upcoming changes will include some factors that will help this, and 2025 could see some strict regulations that housebuilders will have to comply with to demonstrate the performance of homes.

 Conservation of fuel and power: where are we?

 The government consultation begun in 2019 has been interrupted by the pandemic, but it received over 3,000 responses.
 The feedback was very supportive, particularly from housebuilders.
 But many said the changes weren’t going far enough or fast enough – a sign that this is all likely to happen quite quickly.

 A second piece of work has been delayed by the pandemic, Brexit and the 2019 general election.
 This includes the overheating work and the work on existing homes.
 The first phase of this has been consulted on and could be implemented as early as the end of 2021.